Get alerts of updates about «Vaccine recommendations for influenza season 2021-2022»

 - morbid obesity (BMI over 40)

-- other severe and / or chronic diseases where influenza poses a serious health risk, after individual assessment by a doctor
+- other serious or chronic diseases where influenza is a serious health risk, after individual assessment by a doctor (e.g. people with congenital chromosomal abnormalities, genetic syndromes and complex chromosomal abnormalities not classified elsewhere)

 In addition, the influenza vaccine is recommended for: